All Products

 Yes

-To modify an access control policy, provide its unique ID.
-Call the DescribeNatFirewallControlPolicy operation to obtain the ID.
+To modify an access control policy, you must provide the UUID of the policy.
+You can call the DescribeNatFirewallControlPolicy operation to query the UUIDs of access control policies.

 63ab1c02-926a-4d1b-9ef7-*****